From flower wreaths to yoga and burning scarecrows – choose your summer solstice fun activity inspired by traditions around the world!

 Use every occasion to fill your smog-clogged lungs with fresh air.
 Choose a nature spot with a spectacular sunrise view to greet the first rays of the sun.
 Breathe in the smell of wild flowers, feel the warmth of the sun on your skin, hear the birds’ songs.
 This is more practicing mindfulness than a ritual but still counts.

-Gather medicinal plants for their healing powers
+Gather medicinal plants for their healing powers like a Bulgarian

 In many places, the night of St. John (June 24) is considered a magical one when the medicinal plants double their power.
 Women wake up before the rooster crows to gather plants and hang them over the doorstep of their home to keep witches away (in case you have had any problematic witches in your life recently, now you know the remedy!).
 In Bulgaria, for example, the plants have to be 77.
 Additionally, a small flower bunch is left in a container of water to spend the night under the stars.
 This bouquet is kept throughout the year as a personal talisman.